On the local residue symbol in the style of Tate and Beilinson: A new approach

 where $x=x^{+}+x^{-}$ is any decomposition with $x^{\pm}\in I_{n}^{\pm}$ (always exists and gives well-defined map).
 This map does \textit{not} equal the natural quotient map!
-The definition of $\Lambda$ might seem a little artificial, but it arises entirely naturally, see Remark \ref{marker_ExplanationBehindLambdaMap}.
+Using the relative Hochschild homology sequence, Eq. \ref{lml_31}, coming from the exact sequence of associative algebras